STAYING ON TRACK

 1. Keep things healthy.

-And living with diabetes, it's especially important to remember these aspects of diabetes care:
+Healthy lifestyle habits are important for everyone.
+And for those living with diabetes, it's especially important to remember these aspects of diabetes care:

 2. Take the tests.